codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-03-ps7.md

 ## Notes

-- On-disk log files must be stored in `RecordBatch` format with proper CRC validation.
+- On-disk log files must be stored in `RecordBatch` format.
 - The offset assignment should start from `0` for new partitions and increment for each subsequent record.
 - The official docs for the `Produce` request can be found [here](https://kafka.apache.org/protocol.html#The_Messages_Produce).
 Make sure to scroll down to the "Produce Response (Version: 11)" section.